Charles Rodman Campbell: Trial

-At Campbell's November 1982 trial, he refused to testify in his defense, or discuss the murders at all.
-Testifying for the prosecution were neighbors who had seen him sneaking around the house on the afternoon of April 14, and his girlfriend Judy Dirks, who said that on the morning of the killings, he'd been at her home, where he consumed an entire six pack of beer.
+At Campbell's November 1982 trial, he refused to testify in his defense or discuss the murders at all.
+Testifying for the prosecution were neighbors who had seen him sneaking around the house on the afternoon of April 14, and the substance abuse counselor, who was his girlfriend by that time, who said that on the morning of the killings, he'd been at her home, where he consumed an entire six pack of beer.
 The next day, she noticed one of her kitchen knives was missing.
-Dirks testified that Campbell had "considerable resentment" towards Renae Wicklund and had driven past her home a couple of times while on work release.
+His girlfriend testified that Campbell had "considerable resentment" towards Renae Wicklund and had driven past her home a couple of times while on work release.
 Campbell took the unusual step of cross-examining his girlfriend himself, and got her to admit that he had never told her he wanted to harm Renae Wicklund.

 The defense did not call any witnesses or present any evidence other than that the case was a miscarriage of justice because investigators immediately focused on Campbell and did not search for any other potential suspects.
 Numerous citizens of Clearview had signed a petition demanding the death penalty for him, and the jury agreed, arguing that he showed no signs whatsoever of remorse for killing the Wicklunds and Barbara Hendrickson.
 During the trial, Campbell remained for the most part detached, and said little.
 Even the crime scene and autopsy photos (see below) did not arouse much noticeable emotion in him.
 Renae Wicklund's mother and sister, who lived in North Dakota, were particularly shocked by the murders because she had never told them about being raped eight years earlier.